wafibismail/exploring-cpp/graphics/README.md

 Current location:
-- Page 56 - Splitting concave polygons
+- Page 63 - normal vector of a plane

 Personal note
 - I removed these environment paths to avoid clashes: